 If you are on a short flight eg two hours or less, I would not bother paying extra for premium economy as its major benefit is seat pitch, and this is not as needed on a short flight.

 Conclusion – Delta Premium Economy vs. competitor airline Premium Economy.

-Having said all of that, my research showed there is considerable variation in the premium offering across the different aircraft in Delta’s range.
+Having said that, my research showed considerable variation in the premium offering across the different aircraft in Delta’s range.
 When you are making your booking online, click on details and it will indicate the particular aircraft for your flight (although, of course, that may change).
 If you can book a flight on the A330-900, your premium economy experience on Delta will be considerably better.

 Based on my experience, Virgin Atlantic and American Airlines offer better premium economy experiences, so if the prices are line ball, I would choose to fly with one of them over Delta.

 Frequently Asked Questions Delta Premium Economy Review

 Is it worth upgrading to Delta Premium Economy?